rust-lang/book/src/ch10-03-lifetime-syntax.md

 The exact way to specify lifetime parameters depends on what your function is doing.
-If the function didn't actually return the longest string slice but instead always returned the first argument, we wouldn't need to specify a lifetime on `y`.
+If the function didn't actually return the longest string slice but instead always returned the first parameter, we wouldn't need to specify a lifetime on `y`.
 This code compiles:

 <span class="filename">Filename: src/main.rs</span>